Charlie Chaplin Filmography Continued

 Chaplin is seen dressing in his Tramp costume and applying the famous

-Campbell and Albert Austin on the golf links.
-Ideas from these
+Eric Campbell and Albert Austin on the golf

 Chaplin's